nidkabo/data_science_projects/README.md

   - [x] [Dynamic Query](Spreadsheets/dynamic_query.png) -  Queries that are built dynamically to give a desired result.
   - [x] [Convert TH to EN Date](Spreadsheets/convert_date.png) - Converting dates from Thai date (the Buddhist Era) to English date (the Common Era).
   - [x] [ID Card Parser](Spreadsheets/regex.png) - Using regular expression to parse ID card information into objects that you can work with.
-## SQL Database
+## SQL
-  - [x] [coffee_shop.sql](SQL/coffee_shop.sql) - A small database of a restaurant containing 5 dimension tables and 1 fact table, and some SQL queries to analyze data
+  - [x] [Coffee Shop Database](https://replit.com/@NidkamolBoonyan/SQLProjects#coffee_shop/) - A small database of the coffee shop containing five tables (PK/FK) with ER Diagram and some examples of using SELECT, WHERE, and JOIN to look for insights from the data.
+  - [x] [Subqueries](https://replit.com/@NidkamolBoonyan/SQLProjects#subqueries/) - Coding SQL to answer two questions with two subqueries using "chinook.db" as a database.
 ## R Programming
   - [x] [pizza_shop_chatbot.r](R/pizza_shop_chatbot.r) - A rule-based chatbot to order pizza with some dialogue
   - [x] [Pao_Ying_Chub.r](R/Pao_Ying_Chub.r) - An interactive rock-paper-scissors game with a bot